dynamoose/dynamoose/docs/docs_src/guide/Item.md

 The Dynamoose item represents an item for a given model in DynamoDB.
 This item can created locally (meaning it's not yet saved in DynamoDB), or created from an item already stored in DynamoDB (ex. `Model.get`).

-A item is similar to a row in a relational database or a document in MongoDB.
+An item is similar to a row in a relational database or a document in MongoDB.

 ## new Model(object)